 Check that the status of the manuscript is received on your home page.
-You can return to the site to track the status of the manuscript, though you will also receive an e-mail when a final decision is made.
+You can return to the site to track the status of the manuscript.

 Science is committed to thorough and efficient evaluation of submitted manuscripts.
-Papers are assigned to a staff editor who has knowledge of the field discussed in the manuscript.
+Papers are assigned to a staff editor who has knowledge of the manuscript’s field-of-study.
 Most submitted papers are rated for suitability by members of Science’s Board of Reviewing Editors.
 The editors at Science consider this advice in selecting papers for in-depth review.
-Authors of papers that are not selected are notified promptly, within about 2 weeks.
+Authors of papers that are not selected for review are notified promptly, within about 2 weeks.

-Research papers that are selected for in-depth review are evaluated by at least two outside referees.
-Reviewers are contacted before being sent a paper and asked to return comments within 1 to 2 weeks for most papers.
+Research papers that are selected for in-depth review are evaluated by at least two outside reviewers, who are contacted before being sent a paper and asked to return comments within 2 weeks in most cases.
+Once all reviews are in, we initiate a cross-review process in which we invite all reviewers to read the other (still anonymous) reviews and make additional comments within 2 business days.
+Cross-review is encouraged, but not required.
 We are able to expedite the review process significantly for papers that require rapid assessment.
-Selected papers are edited to improve accuracy and clarity and for length.
-Papers cannot be resubmitted over a disagreement on novelty, interest or relative merit.
+Manuscripts selected for publication are edited to improve accuracy and clarity, as well as for length.
+Rejected papers cannot be resubmitted over a disagreement on novelty, interest, or relative merit.
 If a paper was rejected on the basis of serious reviewer error, resubmission may be considered.

 Authors are notified of decisions by e-mail, and the status of the manuscript can be tracked at https://cts.sciencemag.org.
 Membership in AAAS is not a factor in selection of manuscripts for publication.
 Science treats all submitted manuscripts as confidential documents.
 Science also instructs and expects our Board of Reviewing Editors and reviewers to treat manuscripts as confidential material.
 Our peer review process is confidential and identities of reviewers are not released.
 (Letters and Technical Comments are sent to the authors of papers on which they comment for response or rebuttal, but otherwise are treated in the same way as other contributions with respect to confidentiality.)

-Science publishes three other journals: Science Signaling, Science Translational Medicine and our open access, interdisciplinary journal Science Advances.
-Papers submitted to Science but not accepted for publication may, in some cases, be eligible for publication in one of these three journals.
-If a manuscript is rejected from Science with the option of transfer we would be happy to transfer your submission from Science with no reformatting required.
+Science publishes five other journals: Science Signaling, Science Translational Medicine, Science Immunology, Science Robotics, and our open access, interdisciplinary journal, Science Advances.
+Authors submitting to Science may elect to transfer to one of our other journals should the manuscript not be selected for publication at Science.
+Science editors will not see this choice until after the decision is made, and authors will be given the opportunity to confirm the choice before transfer is initiated.
+If a manuscript is rejected from Science with the option of transfer, we would be happy to transfer your submission from Science with no reformatting required.
 Editors at the second journal may use the information gathered during evaluation at Science to expedite review, including reuse of the reviews provided reviewers agree.
 You may also choose to start a new review process.
 The transfer can only include documents that were part of the review process at Science.
-Once transfer is complete you will have the opportunity to upload a response to the reviews where appropriate.
+Once transfer is complete, you will have the opportunity to upload a response to the reviews where appropriate.

 Most papers are published in print and online 4 to 8 weeks after acceptance.
-In addition, Science selects several papers for earlier online publication in First Release, using the accepted version of the paper with minimal copyediting.
-The official publication date of these papers is the date that they are posted online.
+In addition, Science selects papers for earlier online publication in First Release, using the accepted version of the paper with minimal copyediting.
+The official publication date of these papers is the date of First Release publication.
 Requests for accelerated online publication should be explained to the editors in the cover letter.